matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-data-plane-chart.md

 ## Tyk Data Plane Chart Installations
 ### Installing the Chart

-To install the chart from the Helm repository in namespace `tyk` with the release name `tyk-data-plane`:
+To install the chart from the Helm repository in namespace `tyk` with the release name `tyk-data-plane`, issue the following commands:

 ```bash
     helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/